 CourtCounsel tracks both state bar admissions and federal district court admissions separately for every attorney in the network.
 Bar status is re-verified quarterly.
 No attorney is matched to a court outside their verified admissions.

 Not your market?
-CourtCounsel covers 500+ metro areas across all 50 states.
+CourtCounsel is launching in Florida in 2026, with planned nationwide expansion.
 See the full city-by-city market guide for rates and attorney density in your jurisdiction.

 Every alternative to CourtCounsel has the same core problem: they don't geo-match to the courthouse.
 They find an attorney somewhere in the state, or on a directory, or through a referral — with no guarantee the attorney is admitted to the specific court or available for your date.